This post may contain affiliate links. Please read our disclosure policy.

 - 1 tsp. salt

-- 1/4 tsp. pepper
+- ¼ tsp. pepper

 For topping:

-- 1 cup shredded sharp cheese (optional)
+- 1 cup shredded cheddar sharp cheese, (optional)

 - Cook pasta according to package directions on the stove top and not any longer.
-Get other ingredients ready while pasta cooks
+Get other ingredients ready while pasta cooks.

 - Spray the slow cooker with nonstick spray or rub down with oil or butter.
 Drain the pasta immediately after done cooking and add to the slow cooker add remaining ingredients and stir.